espressomd/espresso/doc/sphinx/inter.rst

 fast; a value around 10 seems reasonable.

-In addition to this short ranged interaction, one needs to add a Coulombic, long–ranged part.
-If one uses elementary charges, a charge of :math:`q=+1` for the Na–particles, and :math:`q=-1` for the Cl–particles, the corresponding prefactor of the Coulomb interaction is :math:`\approx 1389.3549 \AA\,kJ/mol`.
+In addition to this short ranged interaction, one needs to add a Coulombic, long-ranged part.
+If one uses elementary charges, a charge of :math:`q=+1` for the Na-particles, and :math:`q=-1` for the Cl-particles, the corresponding prefactor of the Coulomb interaction is :math:`\approx 1389.3549 \AA\,kJ/mol`.

 Morse interaction